emi420/Mootor/README.md

 (c) 2012 Emilio Mariscal

-Want to contribute? or use this software? fork the project, or write us to mootor [at] voolks.com
+Want to contribute? or use this software? fork the project, or write me to emi420 [at] gmail.com